Regular Dental Visits

 A. Tooth decay is not the only reason for a dental visit.
 Your pediatric dentist provides an ongoing assessment of changes in your child’s oral health.
 For example, your child may need additional fluoride, dietary changes or sealants for ideal dental health.
-The pediatric dentist may identify orthodontic problems and suggest treatment to guide the teeth as the emerge in the mouth.
+The pediatric dentist may identify orthodontic problems and suggest treatment to guide the teeth as they erupt in the mouth.

-Regular dental visits help your child stay cavity free.
-Teeth cleaning remove debris that build up on the teeth, irritate the gums and cause decay.
+Regular dental visits help your child stay cavity-free.
+Teeth cleaning remove debris that builds upon the teeth, irritate the gums and cause decay.
 Fluoride treatments renew the fluoride content in the enamel, strengthening teeth and preventing cavities.
-Hygiene instructions improve your child’s brushing and flossing, leading to cleaner teeth and healthier gums.
+Oral hygiene instructions improve your child’s brushing and flossing, leading to cleaner teeth and healthier gums.

 Q. Will X-rays be taken at every appointment?

-A. No. Pediatric dentist accordance with the guidelines from the American Academy of Pediatric Dentistry, recommend X-rays only when necessary to protect your child’s dental health.
+A. No. Pediatric dentists in accordance with the guidelines from the American Academy of Pediatric Dentistry, recommend taking X-rays only when it is necessary to protect your child’s dental health.
 For example, X-rays may be needed to diagnose tooth decay or abnormalities.

 Copyright © 2002-2015 American Academy of Pediatric Dentistry.
 All rights reserved.